Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Methods

 An illustrative example of the adaptive sampling operation is shown in figure~\ref{fig:adpt_pool}.
 For example, let us focus on the case with $\gamma_{th}=3$ and the pooling rate $\alpha=2$.
 In this case, the pink region in the standard deviation map (where $\sigma=2<\gamma_{th}$) is only treated as the target region for the pooling operation.
-The region on the velocity field corresponding to the target region (having $\{0.3, 0.5, 0.5, 0.7\}$ with the size of $2\times2$) is then downsampled by using the average pooling.
+The region in the velocity field corresponding to the target region (having $\{0.3, 0.5, 0.5, 0.7\}$ with the size of $2\times2$) is then downsampled by using the average pooling.
 Consequently, we obtain 0.25 as the representative value as shown in figure~\ref{fig:adpt_pool}.
-In sum, the downsampled velocity field at the region can be expressed with the data size of $1/\alpha^2\ (=25\%)$ for the original data.
+In sum, the downsampled velocity field at the region can be expressed with the data size of $1/\alpha^2\ (=25\%)$ of the original data size.
 Similarly, for the case with $\gamma_{th}=10$ and $\alpha=4$ illustrated in the lower part in figure~\ref{fig:adpt_pool}, the target pooling region is expanded to the size of $4\times4$ having $\{2,4,6,8\}$.
-In this case, the velocity field can be downsampled by $1/\alpha^2\ (=6.25\%)$ for the original size.
-In other words, the portions having small standard deviations are discarded through the present operation --- in turn, we can retain the region with a larger standard deviation where represents the strong feature of the velocity field.
-In the present study, we use the pooling rates $\{\alpha_1,\alpha_2,\alpha_3\}=\{32,16,8\}$.
+In this case, the velocity field can be downsampled by $1/\alpha^2\ (=6.25\%)$ of the original size.
+In other words, the portions having small standard deviations are discarded through the present operation --- in turn, we can retain the region with a larger standard deviation representing the strong feature of the velocity field.

 The application of the aforementioned idea to the velocity field is presented in figure~\ref{fig:compare_velocity_field}.
-As we can expect, the region with the higher spatial standard deviation corresponding to the shear layer of wake provides the higher resolution than that with the less spatial variation region.
+As expected, the region with the higher spatial standard deviation corresponding to the shear layer of wake provides a higher resolution than that with the less spatial variation region.
 Note that we have the variation for the domain size among the same pooling rate since we consider the non-uniform grid in the $y$ direction.
-In section~\ref{sec:adapsuper_results}, we will examine the applicability of proposed adaptive sampling in handling fluid flow data.
+In section~\ref{sec:adapsuper_results}, we will demonstrate the proposed adaptive sampling in handling fluid flow data.